Services are held monthly to which all-comers are very welcome.

 A short history of Tresham and its Church

 Our chapel was built in 1855 on a site believed to have been used for a church for hundreds of years in the past.
 It is a Chapel of Ease, which made it much simpler for Tresham villagers to attend a service than was otherwise possible at St Mary’s, Hawkesbury.
 Now in the Parish of St Kenelm’s, Alderley, it has no further dedication to a saint of its own, and is known locally as Tresham Church, or Tresham Chapel.
 Together with St Martin’s Parish of North Nibley and St Mary’s Parish in Wotton-under-Edge, with St Kenelm’s we are part of the Tyndale Benefice in the Diocese of Gloucester.
-Until recently, our vicar was the Rev. Canon Robert Axford, the vicar of St Mary’s.
+Until late 2018, our vicar was the Rev. Canon Robert Axford, the vicar of St Mary’s.
 He and his wife, the Rev. Christine Axford, and two retired clergymen who live nearby and are well known to us, alternated in taking our services, which occur at 11 am on the first Sunday of each month (except around Christmas and Easter – see the noticeboard or webpage).
 There is a service on the third Sunday of each month at St Kenelm’s.

 The design of the church is a simple one of Norman style, making it relatively easy to maintain by a small village congregation.
 It has some attractive stone ornament, especially noticeable on the outside in the window surrounds, and a little carving internally at the ends of the chancel and door arches.
 The font is much older than the church, but it is not known where it came from, nor when.